CSU-KangHu/HiTE/README.md

   --thread thread_num   Input thread num, default = [ 40 ]
   --chunk_size chunk_size
                         The chunk size of large genome, default = [ 400 MB ]
-  --miu miu             The neutral mutation rate (per bp per ya), default = [
-                        1.3e-08 ]
-  --plant is_plant      Is it a plant genome, 1: true, 0: false. default = [ 1
+  --miu miu             The neutral mutation rate (per bp per ya), default = [1.3e-08 ] --plant is_plant      Is it a plant genome, 1: true, 0: false. default = [ 1 ]
-                        ]
   --classified is_classified
                         Whether to classify TE models, HiTE uses RepeatClassifier from RepeatModeler to classify TEs,
                         1: true, 0: false. default = [ 1 ]
   --remove_nested is_remove_nested
                         Whether to remove nested TE, 1: true, 0: false. default = [ 1 ]
   --domain is_domain    Whether to obtain TE domains, HiTE uses RepeatPeps.lib
                         from RepeatMasker to obtain TE domains, 1: true, 0: false. default = [ 0 ]
   --recover is_recover  Whether to enable recovery mode to avoid starting from
                         the beginning, 1: true, 0: false. default = [ 0 ]
+  --annotate is_annotate
+                        Whether to annotate the genome using the TE library generated, 1: true, 0: false. default = [ 0 ]
   --debug is_debug      Open debug mode, and temporary files will be kept, 1:
                         true, 0: false. default = [ 0 ]
   --outdir output_dir   The path of output directory; It is recommended to use
-                        a new directory to avoid automatic deletion of important files.
+                        an empty directory to avoid automatic deletion of important files.
   --flanking_len flanking_len
                         The flanking length of candidates to find the true